JEBELDOG BALANCED TRAINING

 Owner, Certified Master Trainer

 Angie has been training dogs since 2005 and has followed her passion all over the globe!
-From Police Service K9s in the Middle East and the Arctic Circle to companion dogs just like yours, Angie has a wealth of experience to offer.
-She is dedicated to continuing education and has studied under some of the best in the industry.
+From Police Service K9s in the Middle East and the Arctic Circle to the strays of Iraq and Chernobyl, and companion dogs just like yours, Angie has a wealth of experience to offer.
+She is dedicated to continuing education and has studied under and worked alongside some of the best in the industry.

-Angie is apprentice to her beloved rescues: Oakley, a 10 year old rottweiler mix, Gemma, a 1 year old saluki mix, and a Jebel, a 5 year old saluki mix.
+Angie is a gracious student of her beloved rescues: Oakley, a 12 year old rottweiler mix, Gemma, a 3 year old saluki mix, and a Jebel, a 7 year old saluki mix.
 Jebel (Arabic for mountain) brought his name back from his home city where street dogs are affectionately called "jebel dogs".
 This pack of three enjoy Victoria's mini-mountains with their many dog friends in town.

 After more than ten years experience training every imaginable type of dog, from family pets, to wolf dogs, to feral street dogs, to high caliber working K9s, one consistent truth has remained.
 A dog’s behaviour, wanted or unwanted, is a direct manifestation/symptom of his state of mind.